shashwat-mittal/GoGit/CONTRIBUTORS/IITBHU/James Thomas/info.md

 git commit --amend -m "title" -m "description" . <br />
 You can also write the commit message in vi editor using amend command.
 However using this command makes a new commit hash, so one need to force push it to be reflected in remote repo.

+### Ques-2 Is force push a good practice?
+Yes/No why?
+In most of the tasks on this repo, you used force push, so why this practice is Okay (neither good nor bad) in your case?

+**Ans-2** Force push is not a good practice though as it changes the git commit history.
+The other contributors working on a project can face issue due to this.
+In our case, as working on the individual named files, doesn't make any change to the files of other contributors.
+Moreover, in our case we as individul were working on our own repositories.
+The owner of the repo if force pushed the changes then all the other contributors working on the repo may loose some data.